If you’re planning on eating sushi during your trip to Japan, make sure to keep this simple but essential sushi etiquette in mind.

-Since sushi-ya prepare so carefully for each meal, if you spring a surprise on them (for example, telling them on the day of your meal that you can’t eat so-and-so), you’ll be committing a fairly major faux pas.
-It’s less that they will be upset, and more that they will be frustrated that you didn’t tell them in advance so they could properly prepare.
+Since sushi-ya prepare so carefully for each meal, if you spring a surprise on them (for example, telling them on the day of your meal that you can’t eat so-and-so), you’ll be committing a major faux pas.

-All of this applies not only to dietary requirements – such as food allergies – but also to preferences.
-So if you do have any special requests, don’t be shy and state them at the time of making reservations!
+All of this applies not only to dietary requirements such as food allergies, but also to preferences.
+So if you do have any special requests, be respectful and state them at the time of making reservations!

 It’s not uncommon for a diner to show the chef a photo – taken from a food blog or website – on his or her smartphone, and request exactly the same dish.

 The fact is that this is an unrealistic demand, particularly if you’re partaking in an omakase course, which is the norm at high-end sushi-ya.